 - Reach Sari village on the very first day and spend the night in a hotel.

 - Start early on the 2nd day on the Chandrashila trek so we can be back by evening.
 Then trek to Deoria Tal and camp there for the night

 - Return to Delhi on the 3rd day

 This was however just the initial plan and the final trip turned out to be way different than this.

 Also Read: Kedarnath – The Holy Adobe of Mahadev

 Day 1 – Delhi to Devprayag

 Hoping that the rain would stop, I too started packing my bags at 3 in the morning.
-I was to start an hour early as I was going to be on a motorcycle but the rest of the group was in a car; so they could catch up with me on the way.
-Rain finally did come to a stop at 4 in the morning and by 4.30, I called Gunjit letting him know that I am starting from my place now.
+I was to start an hour early as I was going to be on a motorcycle but the rest of the group was in a car.
+So they could catch up with me on the way.
+The rain finally did come to a stop at 4 in the morning and by 4.30, I called Gunjit letting him know that I am starting from my place now.